skulia15/Http-Server-pt1/README.md

 #### Axel Björnsson <axelb15@ru.is>

 ## Overview:
-A Hypertext Transfer Protocol server that allows
+A Hypertext Transfer Protocol server that allows multiple clients to connect with 30 second persistant connection.

 Compile with:  `make -C ./src`